MathijsHofkens/OfficeDocs-MicrosoftSearch/MicrosoftSearch/OracleSQL-connector.md

 At this point, you're ready to create the connection for Oracle SQL.
 You can click on the "Create" button to publish your connection and index data from your database.

 ## Troubleshooting
-After publishing your connection, you can review the status under the **Data sources** tab in the [admin center](https://admin.microsoft.com).
+After publishing your connection, you can review the status in the **Agents and connectors** section of the [admin center](https://admin.microsoft.com).
 To learn how to make updates and deletions, see [Manage your connector](manage-connector.md).
 You can find troubleshooting steps for commonly seen issues [here](troubleshoot-oraclesql-connector.md).

 If you have issues or want to provide feedback, contact [Microsoft Graph | Support](https://developer.microsoft.com/en-us/graph/support).